 LSC's Innovations in Technology Conference

-The Legal Services Corporation's Innovations in Technology Conference grew out of LSC's Technology Initiative Grant (TIG) Program, which seeks to expand access to justice by promoting technological innovations in legal services delivery and pro se assistance.
-LSC's Innovations in Technology Conference brings together technologists, legal aid advocates, court personnel, academics and other professionals to showcase technology projects and tools being implemented across the country and internationally to promote access to justice and high-quality legal representation for low-income people.
+The ITC grew out of LSC's Technology Initiative Grant (TIG) Program, which seeks to expand access to justice by promoting technological innovations in legal services delivery and pro se assistance.
+It brings together a broad range of professionals to showcase technology projects and tools being implemented across the country and internationally to promote access to justice and high-quality legal representation for low-income people.
 The conference also provides an opportunity to network with a community of colleagues and to cultivate project ideas that could lead to successful TIG applications.
 We expect over 500 attendees to join us in Portland, Oregon, January 14-17, 2020.

 The conference will include over 60 break-out sessions, including hands-on labs, tactical sessions, short tech talks, and workshops showcasing innovations, best practices and lessons learned.
 There will also be affinity sessions for informal discussions around topics of interest determined by attendees.
 Sessions are organized into tracks of related content, including:

 - Legal Design

 - Online Tools and Websites